 Always carry plenty of water

-If you’re heading out in the car or venturing out on foot make sure you’ve got plenty of water for you and your furry friend.
+If you’re heading out in the car or venturing out on foot make sure you’ve got plenty of water for you and your pup.
 You will likely be spending more time outdoors and more time actively walking around so your pet may be more thirsty than usual.
-Bringing your pets own water and bowl will help keep them hydrated and also reduce the risk of them catching any unwanted illness’ from shared or communal dog bowls.
+Bringing your pet's own water and bowl will help keep them hydrated and also reduce the risk of them catching any unwanted illness’ from shared or communal dog bowls.

 Pack your pets normal food